canonical/content-cache-k8s-operator/docs/how-to-guides/openstack-swift.md

 # Content-cache with Openstack/Swift storage

 Sometimes it is desirable to cache swift storage objects inside the charm for faster processing and reducing the number of requests to the [swift](https://docs.openstack.org/swift/latest/) server.
-It is also worth mentioning that this allows you to have a different hostname than the one from the Swift service.
+This also allows you to have a different hostname than the one from the Swift service.

 This guide will demonstrate how to deploy this charm along with OpenStack/Swift storage.